 Jason Campbell – Front man for Signal Hill since 1998.
 Singer, songwriter, arranger, piano & guitar player, drummer, born and raised in Newfoundland, Canada.
 Playing music professionally since age 15.
 Graduated Mohawk College Applied Jazz Voice and Piano Program with Honors in 1997.
 Missing Signals is the 9th album of his career.
 Jason started as a hard rock drummer but ended up releasing a pop, rock and jazz album.
 While this site is dedicated to his solo project, Signal Hill continues to support and perform Jason’s songs at over 200 mostly sold out shows every year.
 “Although I’ve built a life here in Halifax and owe a great debt to the Lower Deck and Signal Hill‘s dedicated fans, Newfoundland is my home”.

 Released on Mar 3, 2015 Missing Signals has so far spent several months on the East Coast Countdown Top Ten; I Wish hitting #1 and Turn Up the Sunshine peaking at #5.
 Missing Signals has been featured in weekly on The Coast 101.1 St. John’s – Cool Jazz on the Coast since 2014.
 Also on Q104 Halifax – Route 104, Radio 96.5 Halifax, 97.5 K-Rock St. John’s – Under the Influence, CBC Halifax – Main Street, CBC East Coast Music hour with David Myles, CTV Atlantic Section Six and CTV Atlantic Morning Live, The Coast 89.7 Glace Bay – Artist of the Week, 101.5 The Hawk Port Hawksbury, 94.9 London – East Coast Escape and several other radio shows across Canada.
-A live performance on season 3 of Bell Media On-Demand’s Club One New Releases is due out in November.
-They are accepting daily voting now to help select a group to perform and collaborate music in Trinidad for an international episode of Club One.
+The band is featured on season 3 of Bell Media On-Demand’s Club One New Releases.

 At the May 1, 2015 album release concert Jason debuted his 12 piece band that can only be described as a rock orchestra.
 The show was at the famous Schooner Showroom at Casino Nova Scotia and in support of the Mental Health Foundation of Nova Scotia.
 The band, featured some of the best Atlantic Canadian Musicians including the Blue Engine String Quartet, Chris Mitchell / saxophones and flute, Rick Waychesko / trumpet and flugelhorn, Danny Martin / trombone, Kim Dunn / Hammond B3 and his regular rhythm section of Newfoundlanders.
 The concert included the entire Missing Signals album followed by some rarely played cover songs such as Kashmir and Scenes From an Italian Restaurant.
 The entire concert was filmed by Darcy Campbell with 7 HD cameras.
 Videos are frequently being released on this site via You Tube, produced by Shehab Illyas with audio by Jason and Cory Tetford.
 Jason’s string and horn arrangements serve as a preview of his ambitions to write and perform a full symphony show.
 He has already performed, written and recorded with the Mohawk college Jazz Orchestra.
 Watch for Jason at Canadian Music Week 2016 in Toronto and an upcoming feature in BID eMagzine‘s Winter 2016 edition.